sbormann/ioBroker.iqontrol/README.md

 ## You need...
 * Nodejs 8 or higher
-* socketIO has to be enabled in web-adapter
+* socket.IO has to be set to 'integrated' and 'Force Web-Sockets' has to be disabled in web-adapter

 ## How to use
 * Start creating views.